innovatorved/whisper.api/README.md

 ## 🚀 About Me
-Just try to being a Developer!
+Just try to be a developer!

 ## Support